The Strecker synthesis is a method for preparing α-amino acids by... | Channels for Pearson+

 19. Aldehydes and Ketones:Nucleophilic Addition Cyanohydrin

 The Strecker synthesis is a method for preparing α-amino acids by reacting an aldehyde with NH4Cl in the presence of KCN.
 Acid-catalyzed hydrolysis of the nitrile yields the amino acid.
-Draw the nitrile that forms in the following synthesis.
+Identify the aldehyde required to prepare alanine.

 The Strecker synthesis is a method for preparing α-amino acids by reacting an aldehyde with NH4Cl in the presence of KCN.
 Acid-catalyzed hydrolysis of the nitrile yields the amino acid.
-Draw the nitrile that forms in the following synthesis.
+Identify the aldehyde required to prepare alanine.

 ANSWERS OPTIONS